Can My Insurer Put Me Under Surveillance After an Accident?

 Insurance companies can put you under surveillance if they suspect your injuries are not as severe as you say.
 They want to pay out as little as possible in settlements, and they also want to ensure claims are not fraudulent.
 That is why various forms of surveillance are used, ranging from video use to scouring social media– which is another reason to obtain legal counsel as soon as possible.

-If you were seriously injured due to another party’s negligence, a personal injury attorney in New York at Douglas and London could help you receive the maximum compensation for your injuries.
+If you were seriously injured due to another party’s negligence, a New York City personal injury lawyer at Douglas and London could help you receive the maximum compensation for your injuries.
 Our dedicated lawyers have recovered millions in settlements and verdicts for clients.

 Some claimants are at higher risk of surveillance than others.
 That is especially true of anyone with back injuries, rendering them unable to lift heavy items or walk without pain.
 In short, the claimant says they cannot perform everyday activities.